saeubank/aether_of_enclaves/README.md

 # Aether of Enclaves
 [![Build Status](https://travis-ci.org/swamulism/aether_of_enclaves.svg?branch=master)](https://travis-ci.org/swamulism/aether_of_enclaves)

-This is a 2d exploration game built in rust.
+This is a 2D exploration game built with Rust.
-For more info about the game please refer to the design doc
+For more information, please refer to the design doc.

-### Compile & Run
+## Compile & Run
-Have [Rust](https://www.rust-lang.org/en-US/install.html) installed (for Windows you will need visual studio c++ too)
+[Rust](https://www.rust-lang.org/en-US/install.html) (and Cargo) must be installed in order to build (for Windows users, Visual Studio C++ must also be installed).
+Dependencies are handled by Cargo.
+An executable is created with each build.
+The following commands can be used to compile & run:

 ```
 cargo build
 cargo run
 ```

 ## Built With